propernicedigital/twoofthree.github.io/README.md

 1. What is a FEWD?
 Tools Setup
 2. Digging deep into HTML
-3. Digging deep into CSS
+3. Digging deep into CSS & intro to dev tools

 ### License